 CfA astronomer Warren Brown and his colleagues used the 6.5-m Multiple Mirror Telescope (MMT) to obtain spectra of fifty-seven white dwarf candidate stars in the disk first discovered in all-sky surveys.
 Modeling the spectra of these stars revealed a mixture of types (for example, some stars had atmospheres of pure helium and others of pure hydrogen) and also an age for the disc of eleven billion years.
 The result is consistent with the current age estimates for the thick disc but also suggests that the current minimum age estimate might be increased.
 Additional measurements are needed to refine the age range, and the scientists predict that large-scale sky surveys now underway will significantly increase the number of non-cluster white dwarfs and enable the determination of their parameters.

-Reference: “New Halo White Dwarf Candidates in the Sloan Digital Sky Survey,” Kyra Dame, A. Gianninas, Mukremin Kilic, Jeffrey A. Munn, Warren R. Brown, Kurtis A. Williams, Ted von Hippel and Hugh C. Harris, MNRAS 463, 2453 2016.
+Reference: “New Halo White Dwarf Candidates in the Sloan Digital Sky Survey” by Kyra Dame, A. Gianninas, Mukremin Kilic, Jeffrey A. Munn, Warren R. Brown, Kurtis A. Williams, Ted von Hippel and Hugh C. Harris, 24 September 2016, MNRAS.